Definition of SWOT Analysis

 SWOT analysis is a strategy-building tool commonly used by businesses to assess their position in the market before taking up any new ventures.
 It has always proved helpful in designing new strategies and upgrading the current ones.
 SWOT stands for strength, weakness, opportunity, and threat.
 It includes both internal and external factors that affect the firm.
 Strength and weakness are the internal factors that depend on the firm’s abilities and drawbacks.
 In contrast, opportunity and threat are the external factors that relate to the areas of opportunity the firm can utilize or the threat of competition prevailing in the market.

 It is an efficient and effective planning tool that helps businesses develop a strategy when building a start-up or driving forward an existing company.
-A SWOT analysis organizes the strengths, weaknesses, opportunities, and threats an industry faces into a two-grid list.
+A SWOT analysis organizes an industry’s strengths, weaknesses, opportunities, and threats into a two-grid list.
 Thus the presentation part about it is more straightforward to understand.
-A SWOT analysis to be compelling needs constant involvement of the founders and leaders who need to be thoroughly and deeply involved in the process.
+A SWOT analysis to be compelling needs the constant involvement of the founders and leaders, who need to be thoroughly and deeply involved in the process.
 But only leaders giving their ideas are not enough for SWOT as it requires a holistic approach and a mix of people sharing their ideas.

 Purpose of SWOT Analysis